Jonathan Dixon (politician)

-Jonathan Dixon is an American politician who served as a Republican member of the Kentucky House of Representatives from 2021 to 2025.
+Jonathan Dale Dixon (born August 14, 1981) is an American politician who served as a Republican member of the Kentucky House of Representatives from 2021 to 2025.
 He represented Kentucky's 11th house district, which includes only Henderson County.
 He did not seek reelection in 2024.

 Background

 Dixon graduated from Henderson County High School in 1999.
 Dixon owns Fence Pros.
 LLC, and served as President of the Indiana and Kentucky Chapter of the American Fence Association (AFA) for four consecutive years.